-Typically, your teeth shouldn’t feel anything other than the pressures of biting and chewing.
+Normally, you shouldn’t have tooth sensitivity other than the pressures of biting and chewing.
 The outer layer of mineral crystals that surrounds your teeth, called tooth enamel, is the most resilient substance your body produces, and is designed to seal off and protect the more vulnerable structures of your teeth.
 Teeth roots, which aren’t covered by tooth enamel, are protected by your gums as they extend into the jawbone, where they rest inside sockets and are held in place by periodontal ligaments.
-Your Lake Forest dentist, Dr. Fondriest, warns that tooth sensitivity occurs when your teeth’s protective structures are compromised, and can range from mild to severe depending on your exact situation.
+Lake Forest dentist, Dr. Fondriest, warns that tooth sensitivity occurs when your teeth’s protective structures are compromised, and can range from mild to severe depending on your exact situation.
 Identifying the cause of your toothache is essential to treating it, and you should visit our office immediately if your tooth hurts to prevent further damage and the need for extensive treatment.

 Enamel is made entirely of minerals, mainly calcium and phosphate, supplied by your teeth.
 When you eat or drink, the sugar and carbohydrates in your food/beverage feed certain oral bacteria that convert the carbs into acid.
 The organic acid depletes your teeth of minerals, weakens tooth enamel, and over time, can expose the more sensitive dentin underneath it.
 As the main body of your tooth, dentin contains small tubules that feed sensory information to your tooth’s nerves and blood vessels.
 When it’s exposed to oral bacteria, food debris, extreme temperatures, and other irritants, dentin can feel the disturbance and become sensitive.